Skip to content

 Home Assistant Integration

-Home Assistant is Sanctum’s home automation hub.
+Home Assistant is Sanctum’s haus automation hub.
 It runs as a Docker container on the Mac Mini with bridge networking, integrating Sonos speakers, HomeKit devices, and providing remote access through a Cloudflare tunnel.
+It used to run on the VM, but the VM’s networking had other ideas.

 ┌──────────────────────────────────────────────┐